grok.org.uk:/#

-Whilst reviewing access requirements at a number of sites, we've found the need to make several different implementations of SSH clients and servers interoperate succesfully.
+Whilst reviewing access requirements at a number of sites, we've found the need to make several different implementations of SSH clients and servers interoperate successfully.

 This document outlines how to convert keys between OpenSSH, SSH.com (F-Secure), Sun SSH, and PuTTY implementations, using a DSA key for our examples, and also illustrates basic server-side setup for key-based authentication.